jafudi/flexpair/README.md

 ## What is it?

-A collection of Terraform modules and cloud-init scripts for deploying a shared cloud desktop (Ubuntu 20.04 LTS) with high quality audio conferencing and self-hosted email inbox to an arbitrary public cloud account.
+PairPac stands for Pair Programming Platform as Code.
+More technically, it is a collection of Terraform modules and cloud-init scripts for deploying a shared cloud desktop (Ubuntu 20.04 LTS) with high quality audio conferencing and self-hosted email inbox to an arbitrary public cloud account.
 Free tier resources are sufficient and multicloud is actively supported.

 ## Selected use cases